Red Grooms’ New York City

 Collateral material will provide children and families with a behind-the-scenes look at the artist’s planning and conceptualization of his work.
 The specially selected pieces for this exhibit help children understand the many different ways of seeing their world and environment.

-“I loved the way everything he did crushed itself into some fragile world, the rickety clusters of parts all packed together and then, standing back, you could see the complex whole of it all. — Bob Dylan on Red Grooms, from his book, Chronicles Volume I
+“I loved the way everything he did crushed itself into some fragile world, the rickety clusters of parts all packed together and then, standing back, you could see the complex whole of it all.” — Bob Dylan on the work of Red Grooms, from Chronicles Volume I by Bob Dylan (Simon & Schuster, 2005)

 Creative, Hands-on Art Workshops and Programs